paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ### Log - Plug-and-play Logging

 The Askowl `Log` class provides an easy-to-use interface to the Unity debug log and analytics reporting.
-If Unity Analytics is enabled, log messages are sent there as well as to the console.
-Without adding any extra consumers, log messages display on the console and in `Unity.Analytics`.
+If you enable analytics it sends log messages there and to the console.
+Even when adding no extra consumers, log messages display on the console and in `Unity.Analytics`.

 `Log` discards console messages when not in the Unity editor.
-For other builds, you need to set `Log.ConsoleEnabled = true` explicitly if you need these logs.
+For other builds, you need to set `Log.ConsoleEnabled = true` if you need these logs.

-Unity Analytics is set up as per these [Unity instructions](https://docs.unity3d.com/Manual/UnityAnalyticsSetup.html).
-They can then be explicitly disabled with 'UnityEngine.Analytics.Analytics.enabled' or if the target platform does not support it.
+Set up Unity Analytics per these [Unity instructions](https://docs.unity3d.com/Manual/UnityAnalyticsSetup.html).
+Disabled with 'UnityEngine.Analytics.Analytics.enabled' or if the target platform does not support it.

 It is simple to integrate third-party analytics or logging library as documented below.